On the impact of non-local gravity on compact stars: Conclusions

 \section{Conclusions}

 We have argued that compact stars comprise an interesting laboratory to test the imprints of non-local theories of gravity at small scales, being potentially complementary to solar system tests.
 To illustrate this, we have considered a simple parametrization of non-localities involving an analytic distortion function $f(\Box^{-1} R)$.
 After recasting the associated Lagrangian density in a local representation, we made use of a static and spherically symmetric ansatz to reduce the equations of motion to a generalized Tolman-Oppenheimer-Volkoff form.
 The impact of non-localities on compact astrophysical objects has been estimated by considering two physically-motivated equations of state: i) a Chandrasekhar model describing white dwarfs, and ii) a color-flavor locked phase describing quark matter in very dense strange stars, understanding the latest as a proxy of neutron stars in terms of compactness.
 In both cases, we have obtained well-behaved metric solutions satisfying causality and stability criteria and able to describe realistic astrophysical configurations.
-Our results confirm the naive expectation: more compact objects give rise to qualitatively tighter constraints on non-localities.
-We found that the bounds coming from compact objects, such as strange stars or their close neutron stars companions, allow us to obtain stronger constraints on non-local gravity theories in comparison with white dwarf stars.
-Specifically, we have found that the parameter $f_2$ in Eq.~\eqref{fexp} is three to four orders of magnitude tighter constrained by those stars than by white dwarfs, at least for the data sets considered here.
+Our results confirm the naive expectation: the typical value of the scalar field at the center of strange quark stars is significantly larger than the one obtained in the case of white dwarfs, in agreement with the larger compactness of those objects.
+This implies that, in spite of the many uncertainties involved, the analysis based on strange quark stars gives rise to qualitatively tighter constraints on non-localities, at least for the data sets considered here.
+Specifically, like the magnitude of the central scalar field value in both stars, the constraints in a quark star are three orders of magnitude better than those coming from a white dwarf.
+It would be interesting to extend this study to neutron stars, even though we expect to obtain a similar order of magnitude range for $f_2$.
+In this case, the star consists of a core with a hadronic equation of state and a crust with a polytropic equation of state, meaning that proper modelling of the system should take into account, among other aspects, the phase transition at the boundary between these two layers.
+The existing data sets on the maximum mass configurations on neutron stars provide an appealing way of restricting the parameter $f_2$.
+We hope to be able to address this challenging computation in a future publication.

 The quantitative results presented in this paper should be of course taken with care, given the current theoretical and observational uncertainties on the defining properties of these compact stars.
 Note, however, that this line of research is expected to grow in the near future, given the significant amount of data that will be available from the next generation of astronomical surveys.
 On the one hand, recent models of stellar populations suggest that galaxies like the Milky Way contain about ten billion white dwarfs \cite{2009JPhCS.172a2004N}.
 The GAIA mission alone has very likely discovered already more than 260.000 white dwarfs in the Solar neighbourhood \cite{2019MNRAS.482.4570G}, making these compact stars potential laboratories for testing alternative theories of gravity.
 On the other hand, the upcoming X-ray and radio surveys \cite{2019BAAS...51c.425F} will also increase considerably the number of neutron and potential strange quark stars observed, particularly in the central region of the Milky Way \cite{2018ASPC..517..793B}, where the number of compact objects is expected to be significant.